andrew/ultimate-awesome/README.md

 - [Awesome-Deception](https://github.com/tolgadevsec/Awesome-Deception) - An awesome list of resources on deception-based security with honeypots and honeytokens.
 - [awesome-eink](https://github.com/asapelkin/awesome-eink) - A curated list of awesome E-ink links and resources.
 - [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
+- [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome-homebridge](https://github.com/sahilchaddha/awesome-homebridge) - Popular list of Homebridge Plugins.
 - [Awesome-KAPE](https://github.com/AndrewRathbun/Awesome-KAPE) - A curated list of KAPE-related resources.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.
 - [awesome-podcasts](https://github.com/Ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers.
+- [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
+Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-threejs](https://github.com/zyj1022/awesome-threejs) - 搜集并学习threejs的相关知识总结、Demo、站点、书籍等。.
 - [awesome-zksync](https://github.com/0xjuancito/awesome-zksync) - ↔️ A curated list of awesome zkSync resources.
 - [awesome-image-rectification](https://github.com/bchao1/awesome-image-rectification) - 📝 A curated list of image rectification papers.